Joao-Maria-Janeiro/WarmingUp/README.md

 # WarmingUp

-Final Project for the programming course of electrical and computer engineering first year second semester
+Final Project for the programming course of electrical and computer engineering first year second semester where I got a score of 19/20

 ## What you need to install
 * SDL2